 With Pro-Tools.
 Deadlines vary – see bottom of document.
-(Fyi for s3 we’ll be mixing Tuesday and on Wednesday we’ll master and add last min topicals up to 5pm.)
-Over the week I make stuff, weave it into contributions from the likes of you, and then send rough mixes and audio stems to our brilliant engineer (Tony Churnside).
-Then we share screens over Zoom and it all together and mix it properly.
+(Fyi for s5 we’ll be mixing Tuesday and on Wednesday we’ll master and add last min topicals up to 5pm.)
+Over the week I make stuff, weave it into contributions from the likes of you, and then send rough mixes and audio stems to our brilliant engineer (Tony Churnside) and then we mix and master.
 We’re constantly tweaking and adding stuff and I am forever saying things like ‘flip the stereo on that one particular word’ and ‘where’s the plug-in that makes it sound like it's backwards but isn;t?', which I think drives him mental.

 3. How Would You Describe The Perfect Contributor?

 No such thing.
 Everyone is different and anyone is welcome to pitch in.
 What makes the best contributor?
 One who is fucking angry.
 Channel your anger and frustration with the world through us.
 This is what gives us such a broad range of voices and ideas.
 It’s diversity in action!
 It’s not an ‘opinion’ show, we just take audio that’s out there and present it in our style.
 We’re neither left nor right, nor ‘woke’ nor whatever the opposite of woke is.
-One advantage of this approach is that because no-one is having to be on a stage (remember those days?) we don’t have to say the same old predictable crowd-pleasing stuff to a radio theatre audience of Guardian readers.
+One advantage of this approach is that because no-one is having to be on a stage we don’t have to say the same old predictable crowd-pleasing stuff to a radio theatre audience of Guardian readers.
 And because we don’t have to chase gags and punchlines, we can also make people think and reflect.
 We’ve had messages from people who have cried at, to give just a couple of examples, our coverage of the horrific murder of Sarah Everard, Grenfell, Holocaust Memorial Day, the massacre in Mariupol, and the killing of women in Iran.

 4. What Kind of Contributions Are You Looking For?